Expert surveyors with a repeatable route

-One clear report, one consistent structure, and the same standard whether the job is ASHP, GSHP, solar PV, battery storage, EPC evidence, or heat loss.
+One clear portal record, one consistent report structure, and the same standard whether the job is ASHP, GSHP, solar PV, solar design, battery storage, EPC evidence or heat loss.

 The point is not to produce another document.
 The point is to give the office, designer, and installer enough site detail to move the job without avoidable callbacks.